Naruto Uzumaki: In light novels

 Naruto also appears in the epilogue light novels of the series.
 In the first one, despite still not having obtained his prosthetic arm, he goes on a mission with his friend Sai to capture a dangerous ninja named Garyō.
-In the second one, he allies with Sunagakure ninja Temari's team to find the missing Shikamaru Nara, who made a promise to him to work together once Naruto became the Hokage.
+In the second one, he allies with Hidden Sand Village ninja Temari's team to find the missing Shikamaru Nara, who made a promise to him to work together once Naruto became the Seventh Hokage.
 He makes a brief appearance in Sakura Hiden, where he and Hinata try to aid Sakura from a group of enemies.
-In Sasuke Hiden, he sends a message to Sasuke, which convinces him to return to Konohagakure.
+In Sasuke Hiden, he sends a message to Sasuke, which convinces him to return to Hidden Leaf Village.
 In the final one, Konoha Hiden, Naruto marries Hinata after asking his former mentor, Iruka Umino, to take the place of his father for the wedding.
 A novel by Mirei Miyamoto focuses on Naruto's life as a father.
 Another novel, Naruto Retsuden, explores Naruto having fallen ill as a result of relying on Kurama's chakra across his entire life.

 In other media

 As the series's title character, Naruto appears in every movie in the series.
-He typically appears as the lead character on a mission with comrades from Konohagakure.
+He typically appears as the lead character on a mission with comrades from Hidden Leaf Village.
 Naruto: Shippūden the Movie marks the first appearance of Naruto in his Part II form.
 In Road to Ninja: Naruto the Movie, an alternate version of the character named Menma appears as the main antagonist of the film.
-In The Last: Naruto the Movie, which takes place after the events of the series, Naruto faces Toneri Otsutsuki; at the movie's climax, Naruto and Hinata enter a relationship that eventually leads to their marriage.
+In The Last: Naruto the Movie, which takes place after the events of the series, Naruto faces Toneri Ōtsutsuki; at the movie's climax, Naruto and Hinata enter a relationship that eventually leads to their marriage.
 Kishimoto, the film's chief story supervisor, admitted that he was embarrassed writing romance scenes in the series.
 However, upon watching Naruto and Hinata share their first kiss, he felt a mixture of satisfaction and sadness due to the two characters' growth since Narutos beginning; they had become like his own children.

 Naruto also appears in all four OVAs produced for the series: helping his friend Konohamaru Sarutobi find a four-leaf clover in the first, escorting a ninja to his village and fighting the criminal who stole the village's "Hero's Water" in the second, participating in a tournament in the third, and working with Team 7 in the fourth.
-He appears as a supporting character in the spin-off manga titled Rock Lee and his Ninja Pals, where his fellow Konohagakure ninja Rock Lee is the main character.
+He appears as a supporting character in the spin-off manga titled Rock Lee and his Ninja Pals, where his fellow Hidden Leaf Village ninja Rock Lee is the main character.